 Explore the Biochemistry Program

-Along with these interdisciplinary challenges comes need to expose the student and future scientist to a broad background in chemistry, biophysics, genetics and molecular biology.
+Along with these interdisciplinary challenges comes the need to expose the student and future scientist to a broad background in chemistry, biophysics, genetics and molecular biology.
 The Biochemistry major at AMU will provide this rigorous and modern introduction to the chemical and biochemical sciences in an environment that incorporates both classroom teaching and independent research.
-Together, these pedagogical strategies foster the development of independent thinking skills, complex problem solving skills, and the technical skills characteristic of the effective scientist.
+Together, these pedagogical strategies foster the development of independent thinking skills, complex problem-solving skills, and the technical skills characteristic of the effective scientist.

 Please browse our website and see what opportunities are available to you in the Biochemistry major at Ave Maria University.
 If you have any questions concerning our program, or would like to visit our labs, feel free to contact us to schedule an appointment.

 James A. Peliska, Ph.D.

 In addition to the core curriculum, biochemistry majors take the following courses

 - BIOL 305 Molecular Biology with Lab

 - BCHM 305 Biochemistry I with Lab

 - CHEM 125 General Chemistry I with Lab